 This award is given in honor of Myrna Williams, who was an instrumental force in obtaining legal representation for abused children in foster care.
 Each year it recognizes an attorney who made an extraordinary difference in the life of a child.

-View Bob’s tribute video to learn more about his contributions.
+View Mona’s tribute video to learn more about her contributions.

 Public Interest Law Student of Distinction